andreasmhallberg/readingnotes/Badawī, 1973. Mustawayāt al-ʿArabīyah al-Muʿāṣirah fī Miṣr.md

 - CA is an ideal form that is never completely realized.
 Shown in phonetic variation.
 119

+- Case marking on proper nouns:
-- Icraab in proper names a characteristic of  level 1.
+  - a characteristic of  level 1.
 125

-- Decision by academy to allow for omission of icraab in proper names.
+  - Decision by academy to allow for omission of icraab in proper nouns.
 126

 - It is less difficult to extemporize in  level 1 than in level 2 since its topics are limited to religion.
 128